commercetools/commercetools-sunrise-java/CONTRIBUTING.md

 We want to have a clear and tested code base.

-* change as few lines as possible
+* change as few lines as necessary, do not mix up concerns
-* never reformat code, we want in diffs only real changes
+* never reformat code, we want in diffs only real changes, except it is a pure refactoring pull request
-* use code formatting like in the rest of the application
+* use code formatting and concepts like in the rest of the application
-* use the namespace io.sphere.sdk
 * your committed code should not emit warnings such as unchecked generics
 * you need to use tests to prove that your code works, JUnit tests are sufficient
 * production code should be in Java